dashevo/dapi/README.md

 ### Running

-After you've installed all the dependencies, you can start DAPI by running `npm start` command inside the DAPI repo directory.
+After you've installed all the dependencies, you can start DAPI by running the `npm start` command inside the DAPI repo directory.

 ### Configuration

 DAPI is configured via environment variables.
-So, in order to change DAPI port, you need to run `RPC_SERVER_PORT=3010 npm start`.
-You can see full list of available options [here](/doc/CONFIGURATION.md).
+So, in order to change the DAPI port, you need to run `RPC_SERVER_PORT=3010 npm start`.
+You can see the full list of available options [here](/doc/CONFIGURATION.md).

 ### Making basic requests

 DAPI uses JSON-RPC 2.0 as the main interface.
-If you want to understand that DAPI is functioning and synced, you can request best block height.
+If you want to confirm that DAPI is functioning and synced, you can request the best block height.
-Send following json to your DAPI instance:
+Send the following json to your DAPI instance:
 ```json
 {"jsonrpc": "2.0","method": "getBestBlockHeight"}
 ```